 Ages ago, our ancestors fled predators on the savanna.
 I run on the treadmill in my basement.
 But it works.
 Somehow running fools my body into thinking that it got away from the lions and tigers and calms it down.

 If I run for a half hour a day five times a week, I notice a significant decrease in physical anxiety symptoms.
 If I run for an hour a day seven days a week, I reach cool as a cucumber bliss. 🙂

 2. FACE TRIGGERS ONLY WHEN IT’S WORTH IT

 Sometimes I wish I had a clear-cut phobia, like, say, bananas.
 I could just avoid bananas and that’d be that.

 I admit that I’ve fantasized about becoming a full-time hermit. 😉 But in the end, I’ve settled on a compromise.
 I don’t go out or do as much as an average person.
 And I’m sure some mainstream psychologists would label my lifestyle as some kind of “avoidance behavior.”

-But I call it creating a world that I can tolerate to live in.
+But I call it creating a world that I can be healthy and happy in.
 It no longer matters to me what psychiatrists, psychologists, or well-meaning neighbors think a person SHOULD be able to do or what a worthwhile life is.
 All that matters to me is that I’m able to do what I WANT to do and reach whatever goals are worthwhile to ME.

 So I don’t let anxiety stop me from hanging out with people I love.
 Or doing things that are meaningful to me.
 Or going places I’m interested in.
 Or becoming a writer when clicking “publish” scares the shit out of me. 🙂

 But I have dropped all the extra.
 I have dropped other people’s shoulds, other people’s conventions, and other people’s expectations.
 I say no to people a lot.
 I decline.
 I refuse.
 I stay home when my body needs a break.